abcdesktopio/gpu/README.md

 +---------------------------------------------------------------------------------------+
 ```

-> All XOrg process are shring the SAME PID namespace and nvidia-smi has capability to list process.
+> All Xorg process are sharing the SAME PID namespace and nvidia-smi has capability to list procs.
+> But NVIDIA driver is not aware of the PID namespace and nvidia-smi has no capability to map global pid to virtual pid.

 ### Install kubernetes